 The Arabica brand was actually started 14 years ago by ‘Jordanian Jad,’ selling herbs and spices at various markets.
-Finally in 2014, Jad joined forces with Londoner James Walters and opened Arabica Bar & Kitchen.
+Finally, in 2014, Jad joined forces with Londoner James Walters and opened Arabica Bar & Kitchen.
 Set in the northwest corner of the market underneath an old and charismatic Victorian railway arch, Arabica is an open plan restaurant with brick-lined walls, cozy booths, and a polished concrete bar, that you can also eat at.
 I went with a couple of girls from the office and it’s a jolly good job that we booked.
 The place was heaving—not in an uncontrollable way—but with a really buzzy and lively atmosphere and attentive staff.

 The menu consists of various meze as well as salads, grilled meats, fried foods (nicer than it sounds – with things like falafel, etc.), and food from the clay oven, which is situated at the far right corner of the restaurant and lends the room a warm glow.
 With so much to choose from, it is difficult to know where to start.
 We opted for a selection to share – perhaps staggered plates would have been the way to do it, had we had more time.
 We began with some hummus and (on the house) warm flatbread.
 The hummus was silky, garlicky, and garnished with lemon and a sprinkling of fresh herbs.
 We then ate stuffed vine leaves, which were delicious.

 Following that, Armenian style Lahmacun, which is, basically, a small spiced minced lamb flat-bread with tomato, peppers, onion and pine kernels.
 The base was thin and crispy and the topping delectable.
 The Sujuk Pide, Turkish pizza with barbecued red pepper sauce, spicy beef sausage and haloumi cheese, which came as a sort of split calzone was devoured within seconds.
 The grilled haloumi was cooked to perfection, a really nice softly grilled texture.
 The felafel came in little crunchy full-flavoured bite-size pieces and covered in sesame seeds.